wp-plugins/social-gallery-lite/readme.txt

 Social Gallery is the Ultimate Social Lightbox Plugin for WordPress.
 This is the Lite Version.

 == Description ==
+= The Ultimate Social Lightbox Plugin for WordPress =

 That's right – you can now get a Lite version of the best-selling [Social Gallery](http://www.socialgalleryplugin.com "Social Gallery Plugin") for Free!
 It’s not quite as [feature packed](http://www.socialgalleryplugin.com/social-gallery-feature-list/ "Social Gallery Features") as [Social Gallery Pro](http://www.socialgalleryplugin.com "Social Gallery Plugin") but it’s still kick ass.
 If you are looking to test out Social Gallery or your on a small (or zero) budget you can get a copy here, just click the red "Download Version 2.0" button above ^